nerdyrodent/YourChoice/README.md

 You can get some "metrics" from the LLM.
 These can actually be useful when given to OTHER framework-context LLMs to help them "compare states".
 They _should_ appear automatically (such as in high uncertainty turns), or you can simply ask for them.

+Note that LLMs are pretty pants at "maths" in the human sense, and instead tend to give figures that are more like gestalt weights.
+This can be confusing at first, but you'll get used to it!

 ![Metrics](screenshots/Metrics.png)

 Kimi-K2 Example startup: